TarLink/testValidareCnp/readme.md

 It will load a random entry from the database.
 If the validation fails, a screen with the errors is displayed

-If the validation passes, it will display the label of the selected element, with the following fields:
+If the validation passes, it will display the pdf label of the selected element, with the following fields:

 ```php